mozilla-conduit/suite/README.md

  1. `$ ./clone_repositories.sh`.
 Repositories will be cloned from
     http://hg.test/
  1. The Mercurial repository is placed in the `./test-repo/`.
- 1. Run `arc install-certificate` to authenticate yourself in the local-dev environment.
+ 1. Run `moz-phab install-certificate` to authenticate yourself in the local-dev environment.
 Choose one of the [Preconfigured Users](#preconfigured-users) (preferably the `conduit` one)
  1. Use as a normal local development repository.